 Another common symptom of heart failure is tiring quickly with any physical activity.
 All of the body's organs, including muscles and lungs, have less access to oxygen and nutrients as the heart pumps less effectively and blood flow slows.
 As a consequence, the organs are less able to perform their functions.
 Sometimes even simple actions, like getting dressed or walking across a room, can become a challenge for a person with heart failure.

 A lack of appetite or nausea may be a sign that the digestive system is having difficulty because it's not getting enough blood.
 Memory loss or confusion can result from an imbalance in certain chemicals, like sodium.
 An increased heart rate, which may make it feel like the heart is racing, can result from the heart attempting to compensate for the decreasing effectiveness of its beating.

-To learn more about heart failure, take a gander at the links on the next page.
+To learn more about heart failure, take a gander at the links below.

 - Ahmed A, Allman RM, Aronow WS, et al. Diagnosis of heart failure in older adults: predictive value of dyspnea at rest.
 Arch Gerontol Geriatr.
 2004;38:297-307.Beck da Silva L, Mielniczuk L, Laberge M, et al. Persistent orthopnea and the prognosis of patients in the heart failure clinic.
 Congest Heart Fail.
 2004;10:177-180.

 - Costanzo MR, Guglin ME, Saltzberg MT, et al. Ultrafiltration versus intravenous diuretics for patients hospitalized for acute decompensated heart failure.
 J Am Coll Cardiol.
 2007; 49:675-683.